Generic Name and Formulations:

 Prophylaxis and suppression of recurrent UTIs.

 Maintain acid urine.
 Monitor therapy and liver function with repeated urine cultures.
 Aspirin allergy.
+Elderly.
 Pregnancy.

 Sulfonamides precipitate with formaldehyde in urine; avoid concomitant use.